-4. Twins and Multiple Births
+5. Twins and Multiple Births

 Where the parent has made the same preferences of school and, through the normal operation of the admission arrangements, the last available place has been allocated to one twin or child from a multiple birth, the other twin or children from the multiple birth will be offered a place at the school.
-In such circumstances, the PAN would be exceeded.
+In such circumstances, both the PAN and the infant class size limit would be exceeded.
+The other sibling(s) would remain as exceptions to the Infant Class Size Legislation for the time they are in an infant class or until the number in the year group falls back to the PAN.

-5. Designated Area
+6. Designated Area

 The designated area for each community and voluntary controlled school is held electronically and can be viewed through the council's website at Schools designated areas map.
-These electronic maps have been adopted as the definitive descriptions of primary and secondary school designated areas for the purposes of admission arrangements and oversubscription criteria.
+These electronic maps have been adopted as the definitive descriptions of primary school designated areas for the purposes of admission arrangements and oversubscription criteria.